hadley/roxygen3/README.md

 * Custom behaviour objects allow you to control exactly what tags, processors and writers are applied to the roxygen blocks.
 By modifying the `default_behaviour()` you can turn off tags that you don't want, or restrict the output to only Rd files, the `NAMESPACE` or the `DESCRIPTION`.

 * General S4 support is much improved and should work out of the box.
+There are also a number of tags that will help generate parts of the documentation: `@classHierarchy`, `@classMethods`, `@genericMethods`.
+These are not added automatically because standards for S4 documentation vary so much, so you can pick and choose what you want to use.

 # Developers guide